shrinish123/GuessMovie/README.md

 * Clone the repository to your local machine $ git clone https://github.com//GuessMovie.git
 * Change directory to Mumble $ cd GuessMovie
 * To install the npm modules : $ npm install
-* To start running project on localhost , :$ node src/app.js
+* To start running project on localhost , :$ npm start
 * Open localhost:3000 on your favorite browser